-Capacity reserve is assessed in accordance with the STPASA process.
-Even in the short STPASA timeframe, assumptions similar to those made in the ESOO process need to be made in formulating STPASA network constraint equations, to address uncertainty around future power system conditions.
-The difference between STPASA and ESOO constraints is that STPASA assesses half-hourly snapshots of capacity reserves without taking into account the previous period's dispatch.
-This means that STPASA cannot use certain types of data that is available to the dispatch and pre-dispatch systems, such as supervisory control and data acquisition (SCADA) terms.
+Capacity reserve is assessed in accordance with the ST PASA process.
+Even in the short ST PASA timeframe, assumptions similar to those made in the ESOO process need to be made in formulating ST PASA network constraint equations, to address uncertainty around future power system conditions.
+The difference between ST PASA and ESOO constraints is that ST PASA assesses half-hourly snapshots of capacity reserves without taking into account the previous period's dispatch.
+This means ST PASA cannot use certain types of data that are available to the dispatch and pre-dispatch systems, such as supervisory control and data acquisition (SCADA) terms.
 These terms provide previous period feedback in network constraints to reflect the real-time data collections.
-More detail on the preparation of PASA network constraints can be found in the STPASA process description in section 1.2.
+More detail on the preparation of PASA network constraints can be found in the ST PASA process description in section 1.2.